LorePep/blog/content/post/tabledriventestspy.md

 The main advantage of this approach is that it's simple, understandable and it is compatible with every Python version.

 The main problem I see is that there is not much protection around the `testcase` datastructure.
 You could make a mistake and the dictionaries could have different unexpected keys or different types.
-Typing could be enforced, but still the best you can do is defining the testcases `List[Dict[str, Any]]` which is not very strict.
+Typing could be enforced, but still the best you can do is defining the test cases type as `List[Dict[str, Any]]`, which is not very strict.

 ## Data Class
 If you are using Python `3.7` you can use [data classes](https://docs.python.org/3/library/dataclasses.html).
 A data class is a class containing mainly data, the advantage is that it comes with already pre-defined methods, such as __init__() and __repr__() making you save time when coding.

-Let's see how can we use them for table-drivent tests.
+Let's see how can we use them for table-driven tests.

 ```python
 import unittest